 Elevated A-ANB can be secondary to elevations of either (methionine or threonine).
 No metabolic error specific to A-ANB is documented.
-Anecdotal evidence relates elevated A-ANB to vitamin B6 deficiency and to adrenocortical excess or use of corticosteroid medications.
+Anecdotal evidence relates elevated A-ANB to vitamin B6 deficiency and adrenocortical excess or use of corticosteroid medications.

-Via alpha-ketobutyric acid, A-ANB becomes propionic acid, and this transformation requires thiamin, vitamin B2 as FAD, B3 as NAD, lipoic acid and magnesium.
-Deficiencies in these nutrients as well as vitamin B6 could cause A-ANB to accumulate.
+Via alpha-ketobutyric acid, A-ANB becomes propionic acid, and this transformation requires thiamin, vitamin B2 as FAD, B3 as NAD, lipoic acid, and magnesium.
+Deficiencies in these nutrients, as well as vitamin B6, could cause A-ANB to accumulate.

 An elevated marker can also indicate alcoholism.